chumoyot/1-D-Quadrotor-Height-Control/README.md

 # 1-D-Quadrotor-Height-Control
-Quadrotor stabilized when given a step input of 1m.
+The quadrotor stabilized when given a step input of 5 m.

+The quadrotor simply needs to stabilize when given a step input of 5 meters; that is, the quadrotor will be asked to rise to a height of 5 meters.